Akuli/catris/README.md

 It is **NOT** `127.0.0.1`, as that IP address literally says "this computer", and it won't connect other computers to the server.

+## Connecting to the server

-Once you know the server's IP address, players can connect to the server:
+Once you know the server computer's IP address, players can connect to the server:

 <details>
 <summary>Windows</summary>